All Episodes

 These were not direct payments.

-This goes into the heart of what we learned through the suspicious activity reports with Comer's committee, some 170 of them.
+This goes into the heart of what we learned through the suspicious activity reports with Comer's Committee, some 170 of them.

-This is the numerous shell corporations they set up to funnel monies through that eventually, according to James Comer, got funneled to not one but nine different Biden family members, including their grandchildren.
+This is the numerous shell corporations they set up to funnel monies through that eventually, according to James Comer, got funneled to not one, but nine different Biden family members, including their grandchildren.

 Anyway, but these are very specific allegations made by a confidential human source who has worked with the FBI for years.

-The fact the FBI has even paid this guy hundreds of thousands of dollars for some of his previous intelligence.
+In fact, the FBI has even paid this guy hundreds of thousands of dollars for some of his previous intelligence.

 Welcome both of you to the program.

-In light, Peter, of all of what happened yesterday and what we expect to happen on Tuesday, you know, we we've got to look at do we have in this country equal justice under the law and equal application of our laws, or do we have a dual justice system?
+In light, Peter, of all of what happened yesterday and what we expect to happen on Tuesday, you know, we've got to look at do we have in this country equal justice under the law and equal application of our laws, or do we have a dual justice system?

 Well, it's very clear we have a dual justice system, Sean.

-Um, you know, what I've learned, and if you look at American history, when you're looking at political corruption or criminal activity, there's that phrase, follow the money, whether it's Tammany Hall, whether it's Watergate, that's always been the guiding principle.
+You know, what I've learned, and if you look at American history, when you're looking at political corruption or criminal activity, there's that phrase, follow the money, whether it's Tammany Hall, whether it's Watergate, that's always been the guiding principle.

-What you have in the case of the Bidens is the actual irrefutable transference of money from foreign entities to the Bidens, uh, and there's no discernible service that was done for that transfer of that money.
+What you have in the case of the Bidens is the actual irrefutable transference of money from foreign entities to the Bidens.

 And look at what the FBI has done here.